kiboschool/course-programming-1/src/lessons/functions_2/utility_functions.md

 One option is to implement the whole code into one long file that has functions for the areas of each shape.
 In that case:
 - What would happen when you need to add a new shape function?
 And where?
 Most probably that the file will get longer with misleading parts of code.
 - Imagine that you need to use same shape functions at another project.
 How would you do that?
-- A team member of yours wants give you a hand in implementation - how would you organise this ?
+- A team member of yours wants to give you a hand in implementation - how would you organise this ?

 One the other hand, let us break the problem into two parts (and then check previous mentioned points):
 - Part 1 - **Core Functions** - Main operational functions that the whole program would need.